SoosheBot/node-db3-guided/notes.md

 #Joins
 A `Foreign Key` is _a column on a table that references the primary key of another table_ ....which means:
 --A way to link an entry (a record or row) in one table to a record in another table!
+OR...
+--A `foreign key` is a column which pairs to another table's primary key showing the relationship between the rows OR...
+(I like this definition the least tbh, b/c it is hella vague.)
+--A `foreign key` is a column or group of columns in a relational database table that provides a link between data in two tables.
+It acts as a cross-reference between tables because it references the primary key of another table, thereby establishing a link between them.